-10.3.2 Temporal analysis
+9.3.2 Temporal analysis

-10.3.2.1 Temporal analysis of diversity indices
+9.3.2.1 Temporal analysis of diversity indices

 Diversity indices provide insight into the way in which the total number of individuals in a community is divided up among different species.
 Understanding changes in benthic diversity is important because increasing levels of environmental stress generally decreases diversity.
 Two different aspects of community structure contribute to community diversity, namely species richness (calculated using the Shannon-Weiner diversity index) and equability (evenness).
 Species richness refers to the total number of species present, while evenness expresses how uniformly the individuals are distributed among different species.
 A sample with greater evenness is considered to be more diverse.
 It is important to note when interpreting diversity values that predation, competition and disturbance all play a role in shaping a community.
-For this reason it is important to consider physical parameters as well as other biotic indices when drawing a conclusion from a diversity index.
+For this reason, it is important to consider physical parameters as well as other biotic indices when drawing a conclusion from a diversity index.

-As previous reports showed no clear trend in diversity indices over time (Anchor Environmental 2015), temporal biotic cover data were averaged across years from 2005 to 2018 at each site (Figure 10.4).
+As previous reports showed no clear trend in diversity indices over time (Anchor Environmental 2015), temporal biotic cover data were averaged across years from 2005 to 2019 at each site (Figure 9.4).
 Sites were sorted from left to right according to increase in wave force and the indices are calculated for the whole shore across all zones.
-North Bay had the highest average number of species over this period, while Jetty had the lowest; although there was no clear trend across the wave exposure gradient.
-In contrast, average biotic cover increased among the shores with intensifying wave force from 16% cover at Dive School to 55% cover at Marcus Island.
+Marcus Island had the highest average number of species over this period, while Jetty had the lowest; although there was no clear trend across the wave exposure gradient.
+In contrast, average biotic cover increased among the shores with intensifying wave force from ~16% cover at Dive School to ~59% cover at Marcus Island, although dips in biotic cover were observed for Lynch Point and Marcus Island.
 This trend was not evident for evenness and Shannon-Wiener diversity, although the site at the iron ore terminal had the lowest values for both these indices.
 This indicated low overall diversity but higher variation in communities over the years, which may be an indication of disturbance.